 |View Complete Indicator Data|

 Education is key to preparing children for success as adults and for ensuring the economic and civic vitality of our region.
 In this section, we examine measures of school readiness academic achievement and school environment.
-While students in the region are passing high school tests and graduating at rates comparable to New York State, they are under-performing the state in earlier grades on several assessments.
-And our region does not do as well as the state in successfully preparing low-income and students of colors to pass the exams.

 Test scores were lower among low-income and minority children in our region, and outcomes for these groups were lower than at the state level.
-For example, on the state’s 8th grade English exam, passing rates were substantially higher among white (49%) and Asian students (62%) than among Hispanic and African American students (at 23% and 18% respectively) in 2018.
-Similarly, only 24% of the region’s low-income students passed the 8th grade English exam, in comparison to 41% of students overall.
+For example, on the state’s 8th grade English exam, passing rates were substantially higher among white (48%) and Asian students (55%) than among Hispanic and African American students (at 20% and 17% respectively) in 2019.
+Similarly, only 22% of the region’s low-income students passed the 8th grade English exam, in comparison to 39% of students overall.
 Educational research has established that family income and mother's level of education are two of the strongest factors associated with student performance.
-However, in 2018, performance for minority and low-income students was higher at the state level than it was in our region.
+However, in 2019, performance for minority and low-income students was higher at the state level than it was in our region.

-On the high school Regents exams required for graduation, students in the region outperformed the state by 3 points on math and were 1 point below on English in 2018.
-About 73% of students in our region passed the Common Core Regents math exam in 2018, and 78% passed the Common Core Regents English.
+On the high school Regents exams required for graduation, students in the region outperformed the state by 2 points on math and were 1 point below on English in 2019.
+About 73% of students in our region passed the Common Core Regents math exam in 2019, and 83% passed the Common Core Regents English.

-Spending per student by school districts in our region increased 50% since 2000, even after adjusting for inflation.
-In 2017, our school districts spent over $22,200 per student, below the state rate of $24,700.
+Spending per student by school districts in our region increased 54% since 2000, even after adjusting for inflation.
+In 2019, our school districts spent over $23,800 per student, below the state rate of $27,200.

-Of the adults in the region, 62% have attended at least some college, above state and national levels.
-While 32% of the region’s adults have a Bachelor’s degree or higher, 10% have not obtained a high school degree.
-This compares to 14% of adults statewide and 13% nationwide without a high school degree.
+Of the adults in the region, 63% have attended at least some college, above state and national levels.
+While 33% of the region’s adults have a Bachelor’s degree or higher, 10% have not obtained a high school degree.
+This compares to 13% of adults statewide and 12% nationwide without a high school degree.

 |INDICATORS - Grouped by Topic||REGIONAL VALUE||YEAR||NYS COMPARISON||TREND | REGION|